amjadsh97/sound-player/readme.md

-# devchallenges - Guess The Word Game solution
+# devchallenges - Music Player Solution

-This is a solution to the [Guess The Word Game solution](https://devchallenges.io/challenge/guess-the-word).
-This challenge is to create a small game that tests your data management and DOM manipulation with JavaScript.
+This is a solution to the [Music Player solution](https://devchallenges.io/challenge/music-player).
+This challenge is an excellent opportunity to enhance my JavaScript skills by creating a simple music player app that tests my data management capabilities using JavaScript.

 ## Table of contents